zyenai/summon_c2/README.md

     ```

 ### AWS profiles
 Yes, it's pretty annoying to have to change the first line of your `~/.aws/credentials` to `[default]`.
-One would assume we can set that to the standard `[546135455042_AWSPowerUserAccess]` profile, but for some reason, this causes our playbooks to fail to authenticate.
+One would assume we can set that to the standard `[my_user]` profile, but for some reason, this causes our playbooks to fail to authenticate.
 There's probably a workaround, but we haven't found it yet.